 Service is your invisible product.
 When you and your staff deliver exceptional restaurant service, it will set you apart from the competition.
 Follow this restaurant service formula: Service Mechanics + Hospitality + Customized Experiences = Service Excellence.

 Service mechanics are the first part of the formula.
 They’re the tasks of filling the needs of guests.
-Many restaurants call these “steps of service.”
+Many restaurants call these “steps of service” or the “cycle of service.”
 If the steps are without personality, chances are they could be replaced with a bit of technology (tableside tablets, for instance) or easily surpassed by your competitor.

 Hospitality comes next.
 Not only is it what you say, it’s how you say it.
 Hospitality screams: “We care!”
 It drives restaurant guest loyalty and frequency.
 It builds sales by eliminating the competition from guests’ minds.
 It’s the emotional attachment you make with guests.

 The formula doesn’t work without customized experiences.
 Why are guests visiting?
 Celebration?
 Date?
 In a hurry?
 Relaxing?
 Family night out?
 First time?
 Regular?
 They all have different sets of needs and cannot all be treated with the same service steps.
 Deliver what guests want, not what the company wants.

 The restaurant service formula is what turns your invisible product into an experience guests will come back for again and again.

 The Service & Sales Excellence Waitstaff Training Series is based on Service That Sells!, a restaurant training philosophy developed by restaurant owners for restaurant owners.
 Click here to learn more.